openzipkin/zipkin/doc/src/sphinx/SpanReceivers.rst

 Scribe Receiver
 ---------------

-Scribe_ is the logging framework we use at Twitter to transport trace data.
-Thus the scribe span receiver is the most well supported.
+Scribe was the logging framework in use at Twitter to transport trace data when Zipkin was created.
+That's why there is a scribe span receiver in the project.

 For small architectures tracers can be setup to send directly to the Zipkin collectors.
 The ScribeSpanReceiver expects a scribe log entry with a Base64